Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 As mentioned previously, the ML-Agents toolkit ships with several implementations of state-of-the-art algorithms for training intelligent agents.
-In this mode, the Brain type is set to External during training and Internal during inference.
+In this mode, the only brain used is an **Internal Brain**.
 More specifically, during training, all the medics in the scene send their observations to the Python API through the External Communicator (this is the behavior with an External Brain).
 The Python API processes these observations and sends back actions for each medic to take.